top of page

 Rear view mirror on a 1957 USA DS19 - same mirror as Euro cars

-Canadian ID19's and wagons appear to match USA cars with the chrome handles.
+Canadian ID19's and wagons appear to match USA cars.

 Screen Shot 2022-10-24 at 8.20.46 AM.png